You love your dog, right? And you probably want to feed him the best food.

 • eggs (whole, including the shell).

-My friends have also given me goat, fish, deer, elk, and buffalo.
+My friends have also given me goat, fish, deer, elk, and buffalo meat.

 I have several Labs so I often buy in bulk at a restaurant supply business.
 Sometimes their stock varies, but I usually buy ground turkey, chicken quarters, and beef heart.
 That's about 60-80 pounds of meat.

 When I have puppies I'll usually start them on gruel which is kibble soaked in about 50/50 goat's milk and water.
 Then they'll graduate to ground up chicken wings, and finally to intact wings.
-When you watch them snatch the wings you'll realize how high they value raw meat.
+When you see them snatch the wings you'll realize how high they value raw food.

 Again, if you feed anything with bones it must not be cooked.